 At Wootton Bassett Infants' School we aim to promote effective learning for all pupils through offering a rich, broad and balanced curriculum.
-We achieve this through hands on experiences and play-based active learning which takes place in the context of a stimulating and attractive environment.
+We achieve this through hands on experiences and play-based active learning which takes place in the context of a safe, stimulating and attractive environment.
 We want your child to take with them lasting and fond memories of their time at Wootton Bassett Infants'.
 After all . . . . learning should be fun!

 In delivery of this vision we aim to: